j3ffhubb/musikernel/README.md

 Dec 2019:  Recent versions of Qt5 are very broken on Gnome3 (especially on Wayland), causing a number of significant UI bugs.
-Unfortunately there is nothing that can be done within Musikernel to fix this, but alternate dektop environments like KDE have been tested and appear to work as intended.
+Unfortunately there is nothing that can be done within Musikernel to fix this, but alternate desktop environments like KDE have been tested and appear to work as intended.

 - [**How to install**](#how-to-install)
     - [Windows](#windows)